5 Times Square: Residential conversion

 RXR and Werner began considering converting 5 Times Square into a residential building in mid-2024.
 By then, the developers were no longer leasing out the building's space to commercial tenants.
 The building's occupancy rate had declined to 20% by that October, when Apollo obtained an ownership stake in the building.
 In December 2024, Apollo, RXR, and SL Green filed plans to convert the vacant space into 942 apartments at a cost of $95 million.
 Gensler was hired to design the conversion, and the owners announced that the building would be rebranded as 592 Seventh Avenue when the project was completed.
 The planned number of apartments had been increased to 1,250 by early 2025, of which 200 would be single-bedroom apartments and 1,050 would be studio apartments.
 One-fourth of the units would be rented at below market rates; RXR planned to rent these out to younger residents.
 About 37000 ft2 would continue to be rented out as storefronts.

 Before the apartments could be built, the owners had to revise the site's general property plan, which would supersede zoning restrictions that precluded the development of apartments there.
 In May 2025, the Empire State Development Corporation approved plans to convert 5 Times Square into 1,250 apartments.
+By the beginning of January 2026, the conversion of 5 Times Square had begun; completion of the first phase is planned for completion in 2027.
+Due to the long-term renovation, the building's Red Lobster closed in 2026.